 I’ve Just Been Injured In a Construction Site Accident in NYC: What Do I Need to Know?

-If an accident occurs on the job, you are entitled to workers’ compensation benefits.
+If a construction site accident occurs on the job, you are entitled to workers’ compensation benefits.
 Workers’ compensation laws give you the right to cash payments for lost wages and reimbursement for all medical expenses incurred due to a workplace accident.
 However, these benefits may be wholly inadequate.
 The payments will diminish as time goes on and will ultimately be cut off.
 In addition, the reimbursement of lost wages is far less than what the salary of the worker was before the accident happened.